hughjazzman/hughjazzman/README.md

 ## Hi there 👋

-I'm Wira, a final year undergraduate at National University of Singapore (NUS), pursuing a Bachelor of Engineering (BEng) (Computer Engineering).
+I'm Wira, a graduate from National University of Singapore (NUS), with a Bachelor of Engineering (BEng) (Computer Engineering).
 I am interested in research into Reinforcement Learning, as well as its broader application into real products such as autonomous vehicles.

 <div align="center">
       <a href="https://www.linkedin.com/in/wira-azmoon-4a2198194">